 SAB does not anticipate significant changes to programmes arising from making explicit the need to apply computing fundamentals.
-However, independent of the Version 4 Changes to the SA, SAB recognises that there is a need for curricula change so that all engineering graduates are equipped to understand the advantages and limitations of emerging technologies, including Generative AI (Artificial Intelligence) relevant to their engineering discipline.
+However, independent of the Version 4 Changes to the SA, SAB recognises that there is a need for curricula change so that all engineering graduates are equipped to understand the advantages and limitations of emerging technologies, including AI fundamentals relevant to their engineering discipline.